Readless

 What are Inoreader free plan limits in 2026?

-Inoreader Free includes 150 RSS subscriptions, 20 newsletter feeds, 30 rules, and 30 content filters, per Inoreader's official pricing page.
-Pro costs $7.50/month billed annually or $9.99 billed monthly and expands the subscription cap to 2,500 feeds with hourly refresh guarantees.
-The free tier is 50% larger than Feedly's on raw source count.
+Inoreader Free includes 150 RSS subscriptions, 20 newsletter feeds, 30 active searches, 30 rules, and 50 filters, per Inoreader's official pricing page.
+Pro costs $7.50/month billed annually or $9.99 billed monthly and expands the subscription cap to 2,500 feeds with an ad-free view and Inoreader Intelligence AI.
+The free tier is 50% larger than Feedly's on raw source count, though it carries banner ads.

 Is Feedly or Inoreader better for newsletter plus RSS workflows?